jharmison-redhat/containers-for-embedded-ws/ex1/README.md

 ## Cleanup

-You should use `Ctrl+C` to terminate the simple flask webserver.
-Then (optionally) remove our local development artifacts.
+You should use `Ctrl+C` to terminate the simple Flask webserver.
+Then deactivate the virtual envrionment and (optionally) remove our local development artifacts.

 Deactivating the Python virtual environment: